raydenlim/tp/docs/UserGuide.md

 |                    **Time needs to be in the format HH:mm.**                    | You have supplied the time in an unrecognisable format.                                                                                             | 1.
 Double-check that the format of the time provided is HH:mm (e.g. 22:00)                                                                                    |

 [Back to Table of Contents](#table-of-contents)

+## Contacting Support
+If you need further assistance with F.A.K.E.J.A.R.V.I.S. please contact our support team at `support@fakejarvis.org`.